Will-pasley/SpiralingSquares/README.md

 # SpiralingSquares
-Program that creates diagrams of spiraling squares
+Program that creates diagrams of spiraling squares.
+To Run: Place all files in the same directory and run the controller class.